Always wanted to live in a foreign country but not sure how to go about it?

 The catalyst house sold in early 2013 and the whirlwind year began… Selling/storing/donating everything in our lives, preparing a place to rent first before confirming we wanted to buy, working on residency paperwork, buying a car, ultimately purchasing a condo in the building where we rented, and sending off our shipping container in November–WHEW!
 Now, over eight years later, I can truly say it was the sheer number of scouting trips and staying true to what we wanted on our criteria list that has made expat life a success.

-Laura Diffendal, IL Belize Correspondent
+Laura Diffendal, IL contributor in Belize

 Back in 2013, after my first trip to Central America, I was hooked right away.
 The exotic feel of simply driving, shopping for groceries, and seeing the ocean and lush jungle while walking down the street, not to mention the vast opportunities available for starting a business or buying an existing business, and the endless side trips to enjoy… all of it played a part in making me want to live that feeling full time.
 It seemed like so much of life was on autopilot in my normal suburban routine, and when you are somewhere that feels so out of the norm and intense, you become mindful again of enjoying each moment.
 After my return from my first trip to the area, I researched non-stop to see if moving to Central America full time was even a remote possibility.

 As I am years from retiring, my husband and I had to choose somewhere where we could buy a business.
 Belize for us was perfect—English speaking, friendly to expats, exotic but mixed with enough North American touches that we felt at home, yet still with the awareness that we were living somewhere special.